poezio/slixmpp/docs/getting_started/echobot.rst

 which is then used as the value of the ``<body />`` element of the message.
 Setting the appropriate ``to`` JID is also handled by ``.reply()``.

-Another way to have sent the reply message would be to use :meth:`send_message <sleekxmpp.basexmpp.BaseXMPP.send_message>`, which is a convenience method for generating and sending a message based on the values passed to it.
+Another way to have sent the reply message would be to use :meth:`send_message <slixmpp.basexmpp.BaseXMPP.send_message>`, which is a convenience method for generating and sending a message based on the values passed to it.
 If we were to use this method, the above code would look as so: